WesSno/Web-App/README.md

 # Web-App
- This is a tool to estimate borehole yield.
+ This is a tool to estimate borehole yield (unfinished).